-It is within the competence of the Metropolitan Tribunal of the Archdiocese of Omaha to adjudicate all petitions for marriage cases according to the norms established by The Code of Canon Law (2003), the Vatican Instruction Dignitas Connubii (2005), and the recent motu proprio of Pope Francis, Mitis Iudex Dominus Noster (2015).
+It is within the competence of the Metropolitan Tribunal of the Archdiocese of Omaha to adjudicate all petitions for marriage cases according to the norms established by the Code of Canon Law (2003), the Vatican Instruction Dignitas Connubii (2005), and the recent motu proprio of Pope Francis, Mitis Iudex Dominus Iesus (2015).

 The presumption of the Church is that all marriages, both Catholic and non-Catholic, are valid unless canonically proven invalid.
 Furthermore, the Church teaches that every valid marriage between baptized persons is a sacrament (canon 1055 §2), and thus considered a permanently binding union until the death of one of the spouses.
 Although not every marriage is a sacrament (e.g., when at least one party is not baptized) the very fabric of society demands that every marriage be presumed valid unless proven otherwise.

 Church Tribunals do not exist to undo marriages, but to answer a specific question, namely, “Is this marriage invalid, from the beginning, for this specific reason?”

 The Church considers marriage according to God’s plan to be more than just a social institution, legal contract or personal commitment.
 As the natural vocation of men and women, marriage structures God’s action in the lives of the spouses. “. . . ‘